 Debuchy joined the Magpies from Lille for a reported €6.6 million having been linked with a move to Tyneside for several months.

 Santon hopes that the experience of the 27-year-old, who has played 12 times for his country, can help arrest Newcastle's slide towards the bottom three of the Premier League after they ended a run of four consecutive defeats in all competitions.

-"It is always difficult in your first game but when he has trained with us more and is speaking the language it will be easier," Santon told the club's official website.
+"It is always difficult in your first game but once he has trained more with us [more] and is speaking the language [better] it will be easier," Santon told the club's official website.